Party: Tim Vollmer, Tim “T1” Gastineau-Hills, Adam Perle, Kevin

 Soon we were at the north branch of the Bungleboori and began to move along, enjoying some fun water jumps, as well as some rather pretty swims and canyonish sections.
 Unfortunately, the pleasant surrounds and lovely day had made us more than a little complacent with time, and we didn’t arrive at our lunch spot – the normal exit for Hole In The Wall – until early afternoon.

-By the time we’d done lunch there was some concern that even with a small group we could have trouble doing a new canyon, especially as Adam and Kevin were rather rusty on the whole abseiling caper!
+By the time we’d done lunch there was some concern that even with a small group we would have trouble doing another canyon, especially as Adam and Kevin were rather rusty on the whole abseiling caper!
 Not to mention the fact that we had to be back at Mt Wilson by dinner time to meet up with Angie and they had to be at a party in Sydney, so a night walkout wouldn’t win us any friends.

-So we set off on the exit track, cursing the third failed Nosedive trip.
-Back at the cars we split up, with Adam and Kevin heading back into the city and T1 and 1 on to Mt Wilson for an enjoyable camp and a relaxing lilo trip down Wollangambe 1 the next day.
+So we set off on the exit track, cursing my third failed Nosedive trip.
+Back at the cars we split up, with Adam and Kevin heading into the city while T1 and 1 made our way to Mt Wilson for an enjoyable camp and a relaxing lilo trip down Wollangambe 1.